 In the early 1800s it was deconsacrated and used for military purposes, thus becoming nothing more than a mere warehouse.
 In 1814, after having spoken to Mr Traditi, who was the mayor at the time, Napoleon had it turned into a theatre to be used for exhibitions and special events.
-In order to get the money for the work that had to be carried out he put the 65 boxes in the Theatre up for sale, and this caused the "good" families of the Elba society to argue because they all wanted the best boxes so their family name could become more important.
+In order to get the money for the work that had to be carried out he put the 65 boxes in the Theatre up for sale, and this caused the "important" families of the Elba society to argue because they all wanted the best boxes so their family name could become more important.

 The first ball was held on January 22nd 1815, with everybody wanting to show off their clothes and jewellery.
 The Theatre was run by the Fortunati Academy, that continued to organize exhibitions, parties and fancy dress balls up till the early 1900s, but when serious economic problems hit Elba (and the rest of Europe), the theatre was completely forgotten about.
 In the 30s it was reopened for parties and dances until after the war when it was turned into a cinema.
 When the bigger and more modern Astra cinema opened, the theatre was closed down in 1952, and it remained so until 1997.
 After muchmeticulous renovation work it regained its former glory.